pubnub/chat-engine-markdown/README.md

-# Markdown Plugin for Chat Engine
+# Markdown Plugin for ChatEngine

 Adds the ability to render Markdown in a ChatEngine Chat